its-webhosting/umich-oidc-login/umich-oidc-login/README.txt

 * Completely reimplemented the feature for using OIDC to log into the WordPress dashboard.
     * Changed the setting values from no/yes to no/optional/yes.
 The new setting ("optional") allows users a choice of whether to log in using OIDC or their WordPress password.
 Choosing which way to log in looked like it was supported before when it was not, which was confusing.
     * The "no" setting previously displayed a "Login in with Single Sign On" button that would only log users into the website but not the WordPress dashboard.
 This was confusing, and so the button has been removed when OIDC login for WordPress is set to "no".
-    * If a user attempts to log in to the WordPress dashboard via OIDC but does not have a WordPress user account, they will now get an "Access Deined" error instead of silently being logged into the website but not logged in to WordPress.
+    * If a user attempts to log in to the WordPress dashboard via OIDC but does not have a WordPress user account, they will now get an "Access Denied" error instead of silently being logged into the website but not logged in to WordPress.
 * Fixed a bug where unauthenticated users who tried to access a restricted page/post would sometimes get a "Page Not Found" error instead of being prompted to log in.
 * Fixed a bug where users were sometimes not sent to the correct page after authenticating.
 * Miscellaneous cleanup and improvements.